 Discipline the Dane before introducing baby to the Great Dane dog

-These disciplining session might prove to be most significant while interaction between the baby and the dog.
+These disciplining session might prove to be most significant in an interaction between the baby and the dog.
 The Great Dane dogs must be taught to leave when required.
 Basically the dogs do not know their options to react beside growling or things of the like.
-When you train your dog to leave it means you are furnishing the dog with another way to deal with an unwanted meeting.
+When you train your dog to leave it means you are furnishing the dog with another way to deal with any unwanted meeting.

 How to teach ‘leave’